 "But I don't want to!!"

-I don’t think that there is any other single response that I hate hearing more from my children.
-We're trying to get everyone ready for bed and I ask them to brush their teeth.
+I don’t think that there is any other single response that I hated hearing more from my children.
+When we were trying to get everyone ready for bed and I asked them to brush their teeth.
 "But I don't want to!"
-I tell them that we are going to do something special Saturday afternoon but that I need them to get their rooms clean.
+I would tell them that we were going to do something special Saturday afternoon but that I needed them to get their rooms clean.
 "But I don't want to!"
-I have washed, dried and folded laundry and I ask them to put away their clothes.
+I had washed, dried and folded laundry and I asked them to put away their clothes.
 "But I don't want to!"

-Now, in all fairness, my kids don't say it all that often.
+Now, in all fairness, my kids didn't say it all that often.
 They are really good kids.
-But, every now and then, they haven't had enough sleep or they are in a bad mood and out comes, "But I don't want to!"
+But, every now and then, when they hadn't had enough sleep or they were in a bad mood, out came, "But I don't want to!"
 Like I tell my kids, "It drives daddy batty!"

 I know that God's directions have purpose both for God's glory and for my good.
 I want to obey God and live a life that pleases God but, sometimes, when God leads me to do or to change something, I just don’t want to.
 Fortunately for me and those of you like me, there is a verse that gives us hope.
 In Philippians 2, Paul has given us the example of Christ, who placed all of his own rights and desires aside in order to obey God's purposes, and then he talks about how we are supposed to live out the salvation that Christ provided for us.
 Then he adds this little piece of hope in 2:13 "For it is God who is working in you, enabling you both to desire and to work out his good purpose" (HCSB).